The Information Guide was created by the Cincinnati Reds to assist Guests during their visits to Great American Ball Park.

 Nor-Com Super Suite

 With flat-screen TVs, a private bar and staff, and indoor/outdoor seating options, the Nor-Com Technology Super Suite has it all!
-The suite is a private party area with an unlimited ballpark buffet and two beers per person.
+The suite is a private suite with an unlimited ballpark buffet and two beers per person.
 The luxury of a private suite with a party atmosphere.
-This hospitality area accommodates groups of 45.
-The sale and consumption of all alcoholic beverages is subject to Ohio law.
-The Reds reserve the right to limit consumption and/or sale of alcoholic beverages at events.
+This hospitality area accommodates groups of 35-45.

 Ole Smoky Party Barn

 Located in the Fan Zone and overlooking the Ohio River, this semi-private covered area accommodates multiple groups of 20 or more (maximum capacity of 200) with tables and chairs for use during pregame meal and for networking.
-The package includes a catered buffet and two beers per person.
+The package includes a catered buffet, two beers per person, and seats located in Section 137 down the right-field line.

 Pampers Nursing Suite built by Fischer Homes